pazner/libCEED/julia/LibCEED.jl/docs/src/UserQFunctions.md

 compile-time constants.

 In this example, `dim` is either 1, 2, or 3 according to the spatial dimension of the problem.
-When the user Q-function is defined, libCEED.jl will JIT compile the body of the Q-function and make it available to libCEED as a C callback.
+When the user Q-function is defined, LibCEED.jl will JIT compile the body of the Q-function and make it available to libCEED as a C callback.
 In the body of this Q-function, `dim` will be available, and its value will be a compile-time constant, allowing for (static) dispatch based on the value of